Upstate wins series finale - Farmville

 Longwood Softball

-USC Upstate rode a workhorse effort from ace Mallie Brown to avenge Longwood’s doubleheader sweep Saturday and close out the three-game Big South series with a 4-3 win in Sunday’s finale at Lancer Field.
+USC Upstate rode a workhorse effort from ace Mallie Brown to avenge the Longwood softball team’s doubleheader sweep Saturday and close out the three-game Big South series with a 4-3 win in Sunday’s finale at Lancer Field.

 Brown (11-4) threw her second complete game of the series, striking out 10 and working around seven hits and four walks to overcome a Lancer lineup that eked out back-to-back one-run wins in Saturday’s twinbill.
 The junior right-hander worked her way out of multiple jams throughout the day, stranding 10 Longwood baserunners, including seven in scoring position.